RIPE-Atlas-Community/ripe-atlas-community-contrib/README.md

   for RIPE Atlas measurement results, actively maintained by the RIPE Atlas team.

 * **[USC-NSL's RIPE Atlas scripts](https://github.com/USC-NSL/ripe-atlas)**:
-  Python command-line scripts and library for issuing measurements to the RIPE Atlas network.
+  A set of Python command-line scripts and library for issuing measurements to the RIPE Atlas network.

 * **[GoogleEarth visualizaiton for RIPE Atlas traceroutes](https://github.com/mathias4github/ripe-atlas-traceroute2kml)** A Python script which reads results from RIPE Atlas traceroute measurements (both IPv4 and IPv6) and generates a *.kml file.